micro-FPGA/CRUVI-DOC/docs/Adapters.rst

 -------------------------
 .. image:: Adapters/CR00025-01-3D.jpg

-This is purely passive 1:1 Adapter from CRUVI LS to Pmod connector.
+This is purely passive 1:1 Adapter from Pmod to CRUVI LS connector.
 There are only two connectors and no active or passive components on board.
+For optional 5V VBUS voltage there are pin header holes for optional power header.